r4tangUCSD/league-red-vs-blue/README.md

-# league-red-vs-blue

-# testing!
-# red spy in the base!
+# Predicting match outcomes in League of Legends
+Ryan Tang